kauemurakami/getx_pattern/README.md

 > - Facilitate the use of GetX in an organized, simple and scalable way.
 > - Facilitate the search for information and dissemination of knowledge.
 > - Working in the English version and new site multi-language.
+> - **This readme is more updated than the site and its examples, start here while I update the rest xD**

 #### [Documentation in Portuguese at GitHub Pages](https://kauemurakami.github.io/getx_pattern/)
 #### Also try our extension for vscode [GetX Snippets](https://marketplace.visualstudio.com/items?itemName=get-snippets.get-snippets) thinking 100% about **getx_pattern**, it will greatly speed up your development process with [GetX](https://pub.dev/packages/get).